DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 How her master changed.
 Choosing wicked power and sacrificing own wings.
 And then, for the sake of defeating single human, this fallen angle chosen to even collapse angel palace.
-Therefore she came to conclusion, who to aid.
+Therefore she came to conclusion: to whom give her aid.

 "Seven ladies...
 Come fourth!"